Earthquake magnitudes depend on seismic history, as revealed by a neural network analysis: Results

-Second, simliar to the temporal analysis, we calculate the information gain conditioned on the locally-varying completness magnitude.
-Specifically, we use Eq. \ref{eq:conditioned_likelihood}, with a spatially varying completeness $\Tilde{m}=m_c(x,y)$, estimated for a coordinate grid of $0.1^\circ$, see Methods section for details.

 The spatially conditioned CIG are shown by the red dashed curves in Fig. \ref{fig:info_gain_over_time}.
 It is a steadily increasing function for the Southern California and Japan data sets.
-In the New Zealand data set the curve shows an initial increase followed by a plateau after the first sequence of major events (the 2016 Te Araroa and Kaikōura earthquakes).
-This may indicate that a good portion of this information gain followed by these earthquakes does originate from spatially inhomogeneity, as also hinted by the spatially-varying GR benchmark.
+In the New Zealand data set the curve shows an initial increase followed by a plateau after the first sequence of major events (the 2016 Te Araroa and Kaik\=oura earthquakes).
+This may indicate that a good portion of this information gain followed by these earthquakes does originate from spatial inhomogeneity, as also hinted by the spatially-varying GR benchmark.
 Nevertheless, the overall score still shows an advantage for our model over the test set.
-Fig. \ref{fig:info_gain_over_time}e-g shows the spatial distribution of MAGNET's advantage over the GR benchmark.
-All three regions exhibit a spatially diffuse pattern, suggesting that information is not gained solely from any one specific area (compare EM Fig.~\ref{fig:seismicity_grid} for the distribution of seismicity).
+Figure \ref{fig:info_gain_over_time}e-g shows the spatial distribution of MAGNET's advantage over the GR benchmark.
+All three regions exhibit no clear spatial pattern, suggesting that information is not gained solely from any one specific area (compare Supplementary Fig.~\ref{fig:seismicity_grid} for the distribution of seismicity).
+Similarly, one can decompose the information gain to magnitude bins and ask whether the model tends to perform well on high- or low-magnitude events.
+We perform this analysis in Supplementary Fig.~\ref{fig:info_gain_per_bin}, which shows a slight advantage at medium and large earthquakes.